radian-software/heroku-buildpack-git-lfs/README.md

 Set the following environment variable (i.e. using `heroku config:set`) for your app:

-* `HEROKU_BUILDPACK_GIT_LFS_REPO` to the clone URL of the repository from which to download Git LFS assets.
+* `BUILDPACK_GIT_LFS_REPO` to the clone URL of the repository from which to download Git LFS assets.
 This should include any username, password, or personal access token which is necessary to clone noninteractively.
 See [here][noninteractive-clone] for details on the syntax.

 After the next time you deploy your app, Git LFS assets will be downloaded and checked out automatically, and Git LFS will be